-- Look for bottlenecks that may decrease efficiency or hinder daily movement through the office. - Look at the sightlines.
+- Walk through the outlines to determine flow. - Look for bottlenecks that may decrease efficiency or hinder daily movement through the office. - Look at the sightlines.
 This goes back to the discussion about public and private areas you will want some areas to be open and others to be secure and/or private.